cysouw/diathesis/text/c09_adverbials.md

 ### [ NL | pN ] *voll/leer‑* Location passive+resultative {#sec:adverbial-location-anticausative}

 A very peculiar diathesis is attested with alluvial verbs like *laufen* in the meaning 'to pour' [@next a].
-In this meaning, the locational phrase is obligatory.
+In this meaning, the location phrase is obligatory.
 By adding the resultative preverbial *voll‑* (possibly also *leer-*) a passive-like diathesis arises [@next b].
 The obligatory location is promoted to nominative subject.
 The original nominative can optionally be retained as a *mit* prepositional phrase with the resultative *voll-*.
 This diathesis is clearly related to the transitive diathesis with *voll* and *leer‑* described in [@sec:adverbial-applicative-voll] and [@sec:adverbial-applicative-leer], respectively.

 ::: ex
 a.
 Das Wasser läuft in die Badewanne.